ndidplatform/ndidplatform.github.io/docs/deployment.md

 Another option is to run the stack in Docker containers.
 System requirements can be found on [Docker website](https://docs.docker.com/).

+## Security

+The software stack is designed to run in a secure controlled environment e.g. behind correctly configured firewall.
+Connections between processes (Tendermint RPC, API main server, MQ service server, Redis) do not use secure connection by default and some may not have an option to do so.

 ## DOS Exposure and Mitigation

 There are two parts that exposed to the Internet, P2P communication channel or message queue and blockchain, Tendermint.